Star Trek VI: The Undiscovered Country: Effects

 The blood that spurts out of the Klingon's wounds was created using computer generated imagery; the animators had to make sure that the blood floated in a convincing manner while still looking interesting and not too gory.
 The effects artist looked at NASA footage of floating globules of water to inform the physics of the blood particles.
 Initially, the blood was to be colored green, but the filmmakers realized that McCoy had referred to Spock as green-blooded.
-The final color was violet, a color Meyer disliked but had to go ahead with, because his first choice—red—would almost certainly earn the film an R rating from the MPAA.
+The final color was violet, a color Meyer disliked but went ahead with as red blood would almost certainly earn the film an R rating from the MPAA.
 The initial killing of the Klingon in the transporter room as the assassins beam aboard was the testing ground for tweaking the color of the blood and how it would move around the room.
 Most of the blood droplets were "blobbies", groups of spheres smoothed together by computer, creating a continuous shape.
 The further apart the spheres, the more the shape could stretch and even break apart.
 The phasers used in the scene and throughout the film were redesigned versions of earlier models and were first used in The Final Frontier.
-The props featured blue lights that turned on when the trigger was pressed, so effects artists knew when to add the phaser beam effects.

-For the zero gravity sequences, the ILM team matched Visual Concepts Engineering's phaser blasts by hand-painting the effect in Photoshop.
+The props featured blue lights that turned on when the trigger was pressed, so Visual Concepts Engineering's artists knew when to add the phaser beam effects.
+The ILM team matched the phaser blasts with hand-painted effects in Photoshop.
 ILM did minor touchup to the scenes as required, adding clothing tears where the phaser blasts hit the actors and adding the hazy Klingon atmosphere to the computer-rendered objects.
 These zero gravity scenes were the most expensive sequences to complete.

 Rura Penthe was created with a mixture of on-set and location shots, along with an establishing sequence created by Matte World.
 The characters were shot on a San Francisco beach, with a white plastic underfoot.
 Sun elements were layered onto the shot along with a double-exposed snow effect.
-Additional passes were made on fiberfill clouds with lights behind them to create a lightning storm underway in the background.
+Additional passes were made on fiberfill clouds with lights behind them to create a distant lightning storm.